OmkarKadam2002/Electronic-Gadget-Inventory-Management-System-using-C-programming/README.md

 5. **Sort and Display Inventory:** This option facilitates the sorting of the inventory in ascending order based on various parameters, including name, brand, model, price, and quantity.

+Note:

+The project can be enhanced in terms of:

+- including more features like deleting the items and/or updating other gadget fields.

+- Memory allocation.